According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 After assessing the QR Code campaign performance, optimize your listing on those third-party retailer websites to cater to your consumers better and drive repeat purchases.

-Moreover, a dynamic QR Code on your beauty products can switch between various campaigns – be it a tutorial, an AR experience, or a beauty quiz.
+Moreover, a dynamic QR Code on beauty products can switch between various campaigns – be it a tutorial, an AR experience, or a beauty quiz.
 So, you get to attain consumer data and engage your consumers after they purchase your product.

 This will turn first-time buyers into loyal consumers and improve your overall branding.